TrustTheVote-Project/VoteTrackerPlus/docs/UX/overview.md

 Note that the private keys are never publicly available and in fact are double encrypted requiring two independent certificate authorities to decode while also requiring the full ledger record whenever a key or keys are decoded.

-# 1.4) Once all the polls close, the voter can inspect their physical ballot
+# 1.4) Once all the polls close, the voter can validate their physical ballot

 Though VOTES generates and maintains in a secure manner an electronic copy of the ballot, it is the responsibility of the local election officials to maintain the security surrounding the physical ballots.
-Depending on the procedures and resources available at the precinct  level, the precinct may support the voter inspecting the their physical ballot, or may not.
-Regardless, the possibility of this procedure is important in maintaining public trust in the election since both the physical and electronic copies of the ballot are independently identifiable in a secure non-public manner.
+Depending on the procedures and resources available at the precinct level, the precinct may support the voter validing their physical ballot.
+Regardless, the possibility of this procedure is important in maintaining public trust in the election since both the physical and electronic copies of the ballot are independently identifiable in a secure private manner.
 With two copies, one copy can be checked against the other.

+If a voter believes that the electronic copy of their ballot is not correct, they can initiate an inspection of their physical ballot if such inspection is supported.

-When physical ballot identification is supported, the voter can physically visit the election official and after properly identifying her/himself, the election official can initiate the identification of the physical ballot.
-Similar to privately identifying the electronic ballot to a voter, a physical ballot identification requires both the state (the governing geographical/geopolitical overlay - the governing GGO) and the operators of the VOTES SaaS election to independently decode a private VOTES repository with their independent private keys so to identify a physical ballot.
-Doing so requires the creation of a full record of the decoding of such an identification within the private full ledger itself.
-This supports full transparency tracking of every ballot identity decoding, limiting the abuse of such a feature.
+When physical ballot validation is supported, the voter can physically visit the election official and after properly identifying her/himself and their public key, which may require (TBD) photo based identification beyond that what is required at the voting center, the election official can initiate the validation of the physical ballot.
+VOTES maintains data that matches the electronic copy with the physical copy.
+Given the voter's public key, the election official can track down the specific matching physical ballot and validate that the entered selections match the electronic copy.
+If the voter is still not satisfied, the election official can show the voter the physical ballot in a private manner without the presense of electronic or other recording devices such that no third party can see the physical ballot.
+This is because the voter can mark ballots in such a way as to uniquely identify them to themselves or others.
+And though 'personalizing' a physical ballot is in general a good thing, is something that necessitates any physical ballot inspection to be done completely isolated from any third party observation.
+This includes durinfg any E2EV.

-Once this physical ballot identification is made privately available to the local election official, the official can initiate a physical lookup of the physical ballot.
-Note - both steps are not automatic and require human interaction and as such neither step is instantaneous.
-Both steps require some amount of time to execute - it may require several days depending on the local available resources and the physical security surrounding the physical ballots.
+The ability to have voters return to the election officials and inspect their specific physical ballot increases the level of trust in the election.

 # 1.5) Absentee ballot and Vote-by-mail ballot identification

 When voting by mail or by absentee ballot, the voter's specific public key can only be made available in a private manner similar to section 1.4 above.
 By keeping the identity of the public key private, the public key cannot be used to identity the ballot owner (the voter), only the ballot.

 The governing GGO can choose its own specific method of revealing a voter's specific public key.
 As one example for absentee ballots and vote-by-mail scenarios, the voter might be required to physically visit an election official and after proper identification, the official can then give the voter their specific public key in a private manner similar to the non vote-by-mail scenario above.
-The act of identifying an electronic ballot after the polls close requires a double and independent decryption of the ballot identity which is also recorded in the same full ledger private repository.

 # 2) How does an election official interact with VOTES?